sanity-io/sanity-template-astro-clean/README.md

 # A minimal Astro site with Sanity Studio

-This starter uses [Astro](https://astro.build/) for the frontend and [Sanity](https://sanity.io/) to handle its content.
+This starter uses [Astro](https://astro.build/) for the front end and [Sanity](https://sanity.io/) to handle its content.

 ## Featuring

 - How to fetch content as data from [the Sanity Content Lake](https://www.sanity.io/docs/datastore)
 - How to render block content with [Portable Text](https://www.sanity.io/docs/presenting-block-text)
 - A [Sanity Studio](https://www.sanity.io/docs/sanity-studio) to create and edit content
-- How to crop and render images with [Sanity Image URLs](https://www.sanity.io/docs/image-url)
+- How to crop and render images with [Sanity Image URLs]Prerequisites

-> **Note**
->
-> This starter features an `/app` and a `/studio` folder.
-The `/app` folder contains the frontend code, and the `/studio` folder contains the Sanity Studio code.
->
-> This is **not** a monorepo setup.
-We put them both in one repository for the sake of simplicity.
-You might want to have separate repositories for each of the folders, to make it easier to deploy the app and the studio separately.

-## Prerequisities

 - [Node.js](https://nodejs.org/en/) (v16.12 or later)
 - [Sanity CLI](https://www.sanity.io/docs/getting-started-with-sanity-cli) (optional)